giangkhai/FPGA-based-CNN/README.md

 If you prefer to use the pre-generated files, follow these steps:

 1. Copy the included .hwh, .tcl, and .bit files.
-2. Place these files in the /xilinx/pynq/overlays directory on your PYNQ board.
+2. Place these files in the <a href="/xilinx/pynq/overlays" style="color:blue;">/xilinx/pynq/overlays</a> directory on your PYNQ board.

 ### 3. Running the Test Cases